 Intangible assets with finite lives that are acquired separately are measured on initial recognition at cost, which comprises its purchase price plus any directly attributable costs of preparing the asset for its intended use.
-Following initial recognition, such intangible assets are carried at cost less any accumulated amortization on a straight-line basis over 10 years for copyright to software, straight-line basis over 10 years for purchased technology, and 3 years for websites.
-Amortization expense is included in the statement of comprehensive income (loss) in general and administration expense.
+Following initial recognition, such intangible assets are carried at cost less any accumulated amortization on a straight-line basis over 10 years for copyright to software, purchased technology and purchased intangibles.
+Amortization expense is included in the statement of comprehensive income in general and administration expense.